dmastylo/Convert_To_Bootstrap_3/README.md

 results and making sure everything is correct manually is recommended, but this tool will considerably lessen your time spent converting the markup in your projects.

+If you want to use ConvertToBootstrap3 in your code do

+  converter = ConvertToBootstrap3::Converter.new
+  converter.convert_in_place("directory/")

+the directory parameter is optional, but needs to have the forward slash at the end.

 ## Contributing

 1. Fork it ( http://github.com/dmastylo/convert_to_bootstrap3/fork )